spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/total-rewards/benefits/general-and-entity-benefits/inc-benefits-us/index.html.md

 | Family                   | $0  | $466 | $450 |

 Note: For the **HSA**, GitLab will contribute $100 per month.
 For residents of California, Alabama, and New Jersey this additional contribution is taxable on the state level.
+Watch the [High Deductible (HDHP) & HSA Deep dive Webinar](https://drive.google.com/file/d/1N9DpIyoqKnoDWDZdoU8MlWV_NB30GZeu/view?usp=sharing) to learn more about this health plan and the tax advantages of enrolling in the HDHP plan with an HSA.

 ##### Cigna Emotional Well-Being Virtual Support